This guide shows you how to search logs and view log entries with the Logs Viewer.

 Does your project have any activity?
 Even if the project is new, it should have activity or audit logs recording the fact that it was created.
 You can get more logs by going through the Quickstart.

 Is the time range too narrow?
-You can use the drop-down menus below the search-filter box to select other time ranges or define a Custom range.
-Select Jump to time to filter the logs to a particular date and time, or use the Jump to now menu to see current log entries.
+You can use the drop-down menus below the search-query box to select other time ranges or define a Custom range.
+Select Jump to time to query the logs to a particular date and time, or use the Jump to now menu to see current log entries.

 Is the time range incorrect?
-If you are writing a filter that includes a timestamp, you must select No limit from the time-range selector below the search-filter box.
+If you are writing a query that includes a timestamp, you must select No limit from the time-range selector below the search-query box.

 My search isn't working!

-If you aren't sure why your search isn't working in the basic filter interface, briefly switch to the advanced filter interface:
+If you aren't sure why your search isn't working in the basic query interface, briefly switch to the advanced query interface:

-- Select Convert to advanced filter in the ▾ menu at the end of the search-filter box.
+- Select Convert to advanced filter in the ▾ menu at the end of the search-query box.

-- Look at the advanced filter to see if it is what you intended.
+- Look at the advanced query to see if it is what you intended.

-- Return to the basic logs filters interface by using the browser's Back button.
+- Return to the basic query interface by using the browser's Back button.

 Here are some other reasons you might not see all the log entries you expect: